 - 100 percent internship match every year

 - A low attrition rate (2.2 percent in past five years)

 - An average national licensure exam score of one standard deviation above the national mean

 - 100 percent of our graduates are placed in either postdoctoral fellowships or employment

-We hope that you will consider our program for your graduate training.
+We hope that you will consider our Clinical Psychology Graduate Program for your graduate training.
 Please contact us if we can assist you in your application process.